-Martin Venezky is an artist and photographer exploring relationships between objects, form, drawing, and the image.
+Martin Venezky is an artist, photographer, and designer exploring relationships between objects, form, drawing, and the image.
 His work shifts scale from intimate gatherings of discarded objects to expansive wall-sized installations.

-In 2001 the San Francisco Museum of Modern Art honored Venezky with a solo exhibition, and, in 2005, his monograph, It Is Beautiful...Then Gone, was published by Princeton Architectural Press.
-In 2016 Venezky was named a member of the esteemed Alliance Graphique Internationale, and recently, San Francisco’s Letterform Archive has acquired an extensive collection of his work, studies and process for their permanent collection.
+In 2001 the San Francisco Museum of Modern Art honored Venezky with a solo exhibition, and in 2005 his monograph It Is Beautiful...Then Gone was published by Princeton Architectural Press.

-In 2018 Mike Slane and his Denver-based studio, Practice, filmed a short documentary about my photo and design work, as well as my studio and collections.
+In 2018 Mike Slane and his studio, Practice, filmed a short documentary about Venezky's photo and design work, as well as his studio and collections.
 Watch it here.

 Exhibition And Installations